stolostron/multicluster-global-hub/doc/README.md

 4. **Bring Your Own** Postgres and Kafka

-    When you are using **your own** Postgres and Kafka, please keep the following points in mind.
+    When you are using **your own** Postgres and Kafka, Please refer to [this document](./postgres_kafka_configuration.md) to configure kafka and postgres to ensure these services are resilient, fault-tolerant and highly available for a production environment.
+After installation, the resources and secrets that Kafka and Postgres need to provides are follows.

-    - Postgres
-      - Make sure the `database_uri` contains the database `hoh`, which is created and required by the global hub
-      - The `user` in `database_uri` should be granted the permission to create, modify and delete tables in the `hoh` database
-      - According to the connection requirements of your Postgres server, please set the corresponding `sslmode` parameter in `database_uri`, and then decide whether to provide `ca.crt`
-      - Example
-        ```
-        kubectl create secret generic multicluster-global-hub-storage -n open-cluster-management --from-literal=database_uri="postgresql://[user]:[password]@[host]:[port]/hoh
-        ```
     - Kafka
       - Make sure the `spec`, `status` and `event` topics are created on your own Kafka cluster
       - Both the global hub and regional hub can access the `bootstrap.servers`